 Philena’s Friendship Quilt is the fourth book in the highly popular Ohio Quilt Series.
 The series tells the stories behind the social and historical circumstances that have influenced this unique and enduring American craft.

-Lynda Salter Chenoweth is a quilter who has lived in Sonoma, California since retiring from the University of California at Berkeley.
-Her quilt research focuses on nineteenth-century signature quilts.
+Lynda Salter Chenoweth was a quilter whose research focuses on nineteenth-century signature quilts.
 More info →

 US and Canada only